DutchMaker/DM-02/Documentation/Assembly-language.md

 .code
 main:							; The program starts at the 'main' label.
-  MOV HL,message  ; Load 16-bit address to the 'message' string into HL register pair.
+  MOV BC,#message ; Load 16-bit address to the 'message' string into BC register pair.

 nextchar:
-  MOV A,(HL)      ; Transfer value from memory location HL into A.
+  MOV A,(BC)      ; Transfer value from memory location HL into A.

   ; Check if we reached the end of the string:
-  MOV B,#0        ; Load immediate value 0 into B.
-  CMP B           ; Compare A and B.
+  CMP #0          ; Compare A and B.
   JZ done         ; If A==B then we reached the string terminator.

   MOV *serialout,A    ; Transfer value from A to #FF00 (I/O address).

   ; Incrementing a 16-bit register pair:
-  INC L           ; First increment the lower byte value.
+  INC C           ; First increment the lower byte value.
   MOV A,#0        ; Load immediate value 0 into A.
-  ADC H           ; Add A to H with carry,
+  ADC B           ; Add A to B with carry,
                   ; this increments the higher byte if needed.
-  MOV H,A         ; Copy A into H.
+  MOV B,A         ; Transfer A to B.

   JMP nextchar